brychanthomas/leaflet-hexbin/README.md

 # Leaflet D3 Hexbin Plugin

-## syntagmatic's changes
+## Chance from original

-* radiusScale controls hexagon sizes for bivariate hexmaps
+* radiusRange controls hexagon sizes for bivariate hexmaps

 ## What is it?
 This is a Leaflet plugin that enables you to place a d3.js hexbin heatmap overlay onto your maps.
 This plugin is based on [the work of Steven Hall](http://www.delimited.io/blog/2013/12/1/hexbins-with-d3-and-leaflet-maps).
 The primary difference is that this plugin leverages the data-binding power of d3 to allow you to dynamically update the data and visualize the transitions.